 - Planned Learning Outcomes (personal targets)

-We assess our Planned Learning Outcomes, using a 10 point scale called MAPP, which is in use in many special schools.
+We assess our Learning Aims, using a 10 point scale called MAPP, which is in use in many special schools.
 We compare data from all assessment sources to make a final judgement about achievement.

 Language of Assessment

 - Attainment - the current level of ability of a student